On Galois action on stack inertia of moduli spaces of curves: Galois Action at Infinity

-\begin{rem} The original approach of \cite{IHNAK97} by \emph{tangential base point on $\mathcal M_{g,[m]}$} is complementary to our construction in \S \ref{subsub:qTBP}: they define a maximally degenerated curve $X$ by a $\PP^1_{0,1,\infty}$-diagram and then fix a canonical choice of a set of coordinates $\bf q$ of the universal deformation ring $\O^{def}_{X}$ of $X$.
-This corresponds exactly to the choice of a system of parameters which led to the definition \ref{defi:tbp}. \end{rem}
+\begin{rem} The present construction in \S \ref{subsub:qTBP} is complementary to the original approach of \cite{IHNAK97} by \emph{tangential base point on $\mathcal M_{g,m}$} where a maximally degenerated curve $X$ by a $\PP^1_{0,1,\infty}$-diagram is defined and a canonical choice of a set of coordinates $\bf q$ of the universal deformation ring $\O^{def}_{X}$ of $X$ is fixed.
+This corresponds exactly to the choice of a system of parameters which led to Definition \ref{defi:tbp}. \end{rem}

-\Mysubsubsection Let us consider the Knudsen's clutching morphisms between moduli spaces of stable curves as defined in \cite{KNUII}:
+\Mysubsubsection Let us consider the Knudsen's clutching morphism between moduli spaces of stable curves as defined in \cite{KNUII}: